+A responding party will have the opportunity to present evidence on its behalf, including presenting witnesses and/or signed, written statements from witnesses, and other documentary evidence.
+Witness testimony is not required and the inability of the responding party to question a witness who has provided a witness statement is not a violation of the due process rights of the responding party, as the responding party has the opportunity to review the written statement and may offer evidence to rebut the witness statement and other evidence presented at the hearing.
+Witness statements are entitled to be given the same weight by the hearing body as live witness testimony.
+Witness statements need not be sworn or in affidavit form.

 - b.
-A charged student organization will have the opportunity to present evidence on its behalf, including presenting witnesses and/or signed, written statements from witnesses, and other documentary evidence.
-Witness testimony is not required and the inability of the charged student organization to question a witness who has provided a witness statement is not a violation of the due process rights of the charged student organization, as the charged student organization has the opportunity to review the written statement and may offer evidence to rebut the witness statement and other evidence presented at the hearing.
-Witness statements are entitled to be given the same weight by the hearing body as live witness testimony.
-Witness statements need not be sworn or in affidavit form. - c.
-The charged student organization and any witnesses may be accompanied during the hearing by an advisor.
-The Student Defender may serve as an advisor to the charged student organization.
+The responding party and any witnesses may be accompanied during the hearing by an advisor.
+The Student Defender may serve as an advisor to the responding party.
 The representative of the student organization is required to address the hearing body in person, although the representative may consult with the advisor and other members of the student organization during the hearing.
 This consultation must take place in a manner that does not disrupt the proceedings.
 The advisor shall not speak on behalf of the student organization unless expressly authorized to do so by the hearing body.
-The charged student organization and any witnesses shall provide the advisor's name in writing to the Office of Student Rights and Responsibilities two (2) class days prior to the hearing.
-The advisor may not serve as a witness. - d.
-Protection from self-incrimination does not extend to student organizations. - e.
+The responding party and any witnesses shall provide the advisor's name in writing to the Office of Student Rights and Responsibilities two (2) class days prior to the hearing.
+The advisor may not serve as a witness. - c.
+Protection from self-incrimination does not extend to student organizations. - d.
 The burden of proof at a first-level hearing always rests with the University.
-The standard of proof will be the preponderance of the evidence, meaning that the evidence, as a whole, shows that the fact sought to be proved is more probable than not. - f.
-The formal rules of evidence do not apply to Student Organization Conduct Code proceedings.
+The standard of proof will be the preponderance of the evidence, meaning that the evidence, as a whole, shows that the fact sought to be proved is more probable than not. - e.
+The formal rules of evidence do not apply to Student Organization Conduct Code proceedings. - f.
+All hearings for student organizations will be public.
+There is no requirement to obtain a larger hearing from to accommodate members of the public who wish to attend the hearing, so long as one (1) member of the public may be present. - g.
+Appropriate witnesses will be called by the University to all formal hearings.